rocpengliu/Seq2Sat/README.md

 ## Description

-**Seq2Sat** is a novel, multifunctional, ultra-fast and all-in-one software to automatically score microsatellite/SSR from target sequencing.
+**Seq2Sat** is a novel, multifunctional, ultra-fast, all-in-one and reads-to-report software to automatically score microsatellite/SSR from target sequencing.

 ## Key features of Seq2Sat